 Certain formulary medications and all non-formulary medications require a written Prior Authorization (PA) request to be submitted by the prescribing practitioner for our L.A.
 Care members.

-Each PA request will be reviewed based on the individual member’s need.
-All PA requests will be reviewed within 24 hours.
+Each PA request will be reviewed based on the individual member's need.
 Determination will be based on documentation of existing medical need.

 L.A.
 Care has a mandatory generic program.
 The intent of this program is to promote utilization of appropriate generic alternatives as first line therapies when medically appropriate.